fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    available [here](/reference/configuration/controller.md#prometheus).

-   **Note**: Please ensure that the flag `web.enable-remote-write-receiver` is enabled on your existing Prometheus instance, as it's required by the Aperture Controller.
+   **Note**: Please ensure that the flag `web.enable-remote-write-receiver` is enabled on your existing Prometheus instance, as it is required by the Aperture Controller.

 3. If you want to modify the default parameters or the Aperture Controller